Photo of my son Mitch Norris in Milan,Italy on the Calvin Klein Runway

 It was surreal.
 I was surprised that the papers were able to announce so quickly who they suspected was responsible...just like I was when I watched the Twin Towers collapse while all the media proclaimed al-Qaeda's guilt.
 I always wonder how they knew so definitively...so soon.

-I finished my degree in Political Science at the State University of New York at Albany that next semester with no more clarity on international relations than the average American (whom, I can attest, is far less informed than the average citizen of anywhere else in the world, with the possible exceptions of North Korea and Papua New Guinea).
+I finished my degree in Political Science at the State University of New York at Albany that next semester with no more clarity on international relations than the average American (who, I can attest, is far less informed than the average citizen of anywhere else in the world, with the possible exceptions of North Korea and Papua New Guinea).

 So now we have closure on the Lockerbie event.
 Gaddafi is dead.
 He never had to stand trial.
 He took to his grave the details of the crime.